-To prepare for this ‘hockey night snack’ I went to our local Superstore (The Real Canadian Superstore – Loblaws) to pick up the ingredients I needed.
-(Actually, who am I kidding?
-I picked up a whole lot of other items that sooner or later will also make an appearance on this blog.)
+To prepare for this ‘hockey night snack’, I went to our local superstore (The Real Canadian Superstore – Loblaws) to pick up the ingredients I needed (also, who am I kidding?
+I’m a baker: I picked up a whole lot of other items that will make an appearance on this blog sooner or later).

-Watching hockey is something I only became familiar with when my family moved to Canada (some 6 years ago).
-Playing hockey on the other hand, Girl’s floor hockey to be specific, was always one of my favorite activities in gym class.
+Watching hockey is something I only became familiar with when my family moved to Canada some 6 years ago.
+Playing hockey, on the other hand (girl’s floor hockey, to be specific), was always one of my favorite activities in gym class.
 Why?
 I don’t know.
-All I can remember now are the many bruises around my ankles that would present themselves the next day.
+All I can remember now are the many bruises around my ankles that would happily present themselves the next day.

 To make the dip the right color, I covered it in store-bought Oreo baking crumbs.
-You could crush some Oreo cookies yourself but it will look less uniform.
+You could also crush some Oreo cookies yourself, but it will look less uniform.

 I piped the NHL letters with some melted white chocolate.
-I don’t quite trust my “hand-piping” so I pulled up a logo on my iPad, taped a piece of parchment paper over top, and copied the logo letters that way (ignore the soccer ball in behind the letters – I have no idea whats it’s doing there).
+I don’t quite trust my “hand-piping” so I pulled up a logo on my iPad, taped a piece of parchment paper over top, and copied the logo letters that way (ignore the soccer ball behind the letters – I have no idea whats it’s doing there).
 All in all, I think this is a really smart move, and an easy way for anyone to replicate designs with relative ease.